 The problem with knowledge is knowing.
 Once you know something, you may never know it.
-To know evokes the knower.
+To know evokes a knower.
 The knower thinks of himself as an empty vessel that needs to be filled.
-But once it is filled, it can only see through it not without it.
+Once it is filled, he can only see through it not without it.
 The knower likes to hold on to things, for he wants to be knowledgeable.
 "What is the point of knowing if not to be knowledgeable?" he thinks.
 Everything then takes a shade of his knowledge.
 He becomes impervious to the real world.

 If you think you are a soul, you may never think of what else you can be, if "you" symbolizes something real.
 You see the world from the perspective of a soul, whose nature you have dreamt up.
-If you deny that steadfastly, you identify with something else.
-You just wear a different shade but the problem remains the same.
+If you deny being a soul, you identify with something else.
+You just wear a different shade, but the problem remains the same.
 It's all shaded.